Undergraduate Sociology-Rock County

 INTRODUCTION TO SOCIOLOGY

-Intro to the basic concepts, theories & methods of Soc., emphasizing the significance of the self & culture, social process & organization, & forces of social stability & change
+Introduction to the basic concepts, theories and methods of Sociology, emphasizing the significance of the self and culture, social process and organization, and forces of social stability and change.

-The experience of American racial, religious, ethnic & nationality groups.
-The nature of intergroup relations in the U.S..
-Relationship of intergroup dynamics to social change, & to basic ideological, technological, & institutional structures & processes.
-Emphasis on social conflict over the distribution of economic & political power, family patterns, housing, education & access to the legal system.
+The experience of American racial, religious, ethnic and nationality groups.
+The nature of intergroup relations in the U.S. Relationship of intergroup dynamics to social change, and to basic ideological, technological, and institutional structures and processes.
+Emphasis on social conflict over the distribution of economic and political power, family patterns, housing, education and access to the legal system.

-Sociological perspectives on health & illness, with special attention to changes in patterns of illness & death as they relate to broader socio-economic changes & to changes in orientation & organization of health care providers.
-Among major topics that the course covers are: competing theories of disease & death trends; social circumstances under which epidemics emerge & are curbed; public health & medical center models of providing health care & preventing disease, injury, & death; organization of health care providers; comparisons among health systems.
+Sociological perspectives on health and illness, with special attention to changes in patterns of illness and death as they relate to broader socio-economic changes and to changes in orientation and organization of health care providers.
+Among major topics that the course covers are: competing theories of disease and death trends; social circumstances under which epidemics emerge and are curbed; public health and medical center models of providing health care and preventing disease, injury, and death; organization of health care providers; comparisons among health systems.